MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 =====================================
 Clustergrammer visualizes high-dimensional data as a hierarchically clustered matrix with colored tiles (red for positive numbers and blue for negative numbers) and row and column labels, commonly referred to as a heatmap or clustergram (this documentation uses heatmap and clustergram interchangeably, see `Eisen et al., 1998`_ for an early example using biological data).
 Clustergrams also typically have `dendrogram trees`_ to depict the hierarchy of row and column clusters formed from hierarchical clustering.

-Heatmaps are a powerful visualization tool that enables users to directly visualize high-dimensional data without the loss of information and interpretability associated with dimensionality reduction techniques (e.g. `t-SNE`_).
+Heatmaps are a powerful visualizations that enable users to directly visualize high-dimensional data without the loss of information and interpretability associated with dimensionality reduction techniques (e.g. `t-SNE`_).
 For instance, columns can depict measurements (e.g. data-points) and rows can depict dimensions (e.g. measured variables).
-In this way heatmaps can visualize thousands of data-points in thousands of dimensions.
-However, static heatmaps are of limited use for visualizing large datasets (where matrix cells and labels become too small to read).
+In this way, heatmaps can visualize thousands of data-points in thousands of dimensions.
+However, static heatmaps are of limited use for visualizing large datasets (e.g. matrix cells and labels become too small to read).
 Furthermore, static heatmaps prevent users from interactively exploring their data, e.g. reordering rows/columns.

 Zooming and Panning
 ===================

 Mouseover Interactions
 ======================